benoitkugler/textlayout/fontconfig/Readme.md

 ### Configuration build

-The main way to specified complex configurations remains the XML fontconfig format.
+The main way to specify complex configurations remains the XML fontconfig format.
 However, it is not possible to use `<include>` directives.
 Several config files are simply added one by one.

 ### Font directories